prudhvi1709/podcastgen/README.md

 # Browser Podcast Generator

-A sophisticated web application that transforms various document formats into engaging podcasts directly in your browser.
-Built with modern web technologies and powered by LLM Foundry's AI capabilities.
+A web application that transforms document conversations into engaging podcasts directly in your browser.
+Built with modern web technologies and powered by OpenAI's API capabilities through LLM Foundry.

 ## 🌟 Features